mintel/dex-k8s-ingress-watcher/README.md

 ## Running

+The application supports being run in, and out of cluster.

-If run as a binary outside of cluster, should use $HOME/.kube/config, else uses in-cluster configuration.
+If run outside of a cluster, it will look for `$HOME/.kube/config`

+### Examples

 _default with only ingress watcher_
 ```